Dimterion/Dimterion/README.md

   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=dimterion&theme=react&layout=compact" />
 </a>

+---

+<h2>📝 Misc.</h2>

-- 🌱 I’m currently working with React (above that I'm constantly catching up with JavaScript and have some knowledge of Next.js)
+- I’m currently mostly working with React (above that I'm constantly catching up with JavaScript and have some knowledge of Next.js)
-- 💞️ I’m looking to collaborate and work on projects which would be appropriate to my current level (HTML/CSS/JS/React/React Router/Redux)
+- I’m looking to collaborate and work on projects which would be appropriate to my current level (HTML/CSS/JS/React)
-- 📫 How to reach me: you can find links to my profile site and social channels above.
-Currently I'm mostly present on [Twitter](https://twitter.com/Dimterion) and also write stories on [Medium](https://medium.com/@dimterion) every Friday
+- How to reach me: you can find links to my profile site and social channels above.
+For now I'm mostly present on [Twitter](https://twitter.com/Dimterion) and also write stories on [Medium](https://medium.com/@dimterion) every Friday
-- ▶️ You can check my [Profile page](https://dimterion.github.io/)
+- You can also check my [Profile page](https://dimterion.github.io/)
-- 📝 And [here](https://portfolio-site-dimterion.vercel.app/projects) is the list of my projects which you can additionally see in my profile's repositories
+- And [here](https://portfolio-site-dimterion.vercel.app/projects) is the list of my projects which you can additionally see in my profile's repositories
-- 📜 The courses I've completed so far are listed [here](https://portfolio-site-dimterion.vercel.app/studies)
+- The courses I've completed so far are listed [here](https://portfolio-site-dimterion.vercel.app/studies)